-- 3. Notice requirement - Students planning to take leave for military service must provide written notice to the MSBS Office of Student Affairs and Enrollment as far in advance as is reasonable under the circumstances.
+- Students planning to take leave for military service must provide written notice to the MSBS Office of Admissions as far in advance as is reasonable under the circumstances.
 Alternatively, at the time of readmission, the student must submit an attestation of military service that necessitates absence from MSBS program.
-No notice is required if precluded by military necessity, such as service in operations that are classified or would be compromised by such notice. - Students must also provide written notice of the intent to return to the MSBS program to the Office of Student Affairs and Enrollment.
-The notice must be submitted no later than three (3) years after the completion of the period of service.
+No notice is required if precluded by military necessity, such as service in operations that are classified or would be compromised by such notice. - Students must also provide written notice of the intent to return to the MSBS program to the Office of Admissions.
+The notice must be submitted no later than three (3) years after the completion of the period of service. - 3.
 If the student is recovering from a service- related injury or illness, they must notify the school no later than two (2) years after their recovery.
 A student who fails to apply for readmission within the designated time limits may not be eligible for readmission. - In accordance with Federal Regulations, returning students who receive a dishonorable or bad conduct discharge from the Armed Forces (including the National Guard and Reserves) are not eligible for readmission.